 - Medication: proton pump inhibitors (PPIs) or other medications help to reduce stomach acid and prevent ulcers from worsening during the natural healing process.
 The course of treatment generally spans eight to 12 weeks.
 Patients usually do not need to undergo another gastroscopy after taking medication for duodenal ulcers.
 Patients with gastric ulcers, however, are recommended to undergo gastroscopy three months after completing their course of treatment to check whether the ulcer has healed.
 An unhealed ulcer may point to gastric cancer, and a repeat biopsy will be performed.

-- Antibiotics: if the ulcer is caused by H. pylori, patients may take a course of eradication therapy, followed by a breath test to determine whether the bacteria has been completely eliminated.
+- Antibiotics: if the ulcer is caused by H. pylori, patients need to take a course of eradication therapy, followed by a breath test to determine whether the bacteria has been completely eliminated.